 General System Requirements

-The following sections outline the general requirements for setting up and running JFrog products:
+The following sections outline the general requirements for running JFrog products:

 Requirements Matrix